 The Rose Falls is also located near this portage and is well worth seeing right on Rose Lake.

 14. Magnetic Lake and Little Rock Falls (Canoe)

 One of the best places to admire the natural wonders of Minnesota’s North Shore is Magnetic Lake, located just north of Gunflint Lake.
 Here, you’ll find Little Rock Falls, a series of graceful cascades that drop over 30 feet.

 If you’re looking for a breathtaking view, be sure to add Magnetic Lake and Little Rock Falls to your list of canoeing adventures.

 Drive to a waterfall along the North Shore of Lake Superior

-This is a beautiful area that is home to some of the most impressive falls in the country.
-If you’re looking for a breathtaking experience, make sure to build a waterfall tour along Lake Superior as well.
+This beautiful area is home to some of the most impressive falls in the country.
+If you want a breathtaking experience, build a waterfall tour along Lake Superior.